cleibertmora/my-expenses-income-tracker/README.md

 - `/app`: Contains the main logic of the application.
 The `engine.py` script is responsible for processing and classifying income and expenses.

 - `/resources`: This directory is used for storing resource files, such as CSV and XLS files, which are used for data input.
+This directory is not included in the repo, please added, you should put your files according to their format resources/csv or resources/xls.

 - `/db`: Contains everything related to the project's SQLite database, including migration scripts in the `migrations/` subdirectory and the `database.db` file which is the actual SQLite database file.